gotrash/theme/site/content/docs/5.3/customize/optimize.md

 ## Autoprefixer .browserslistrc

-Bootstrap depends on Autoprefixer to automatically add browser prefixes to certain CSS properties.
-Prefixes are dictated by our `.browserslistrc` file, found in the root of the Bootstrap repo.
+GoTrash Theme depends on Autoprefixer to automatically add browser prefixes to certain CSS properties.
+Prefixes are dictated by our `.browserslistrc` file, found in the root of the GoTrash Theme repo.
 Customizing this list of browsers and recompiling the Sass will automatically remove some CSS from your compiled CSS, if there are vendor prefixes unique to that browser or version.

 ## Unused CSS

 _Help wanted with this section, please consider opening a PR.
 Thanks!_

-While we don't have a prebuilt example for using [PurgeCSS](https://github.com/FullHuman/purgecss) with Bootstrap, there are some helpful articles and walkthroughs that the community has written.
+While we don't have a prebuilt example for using [PurgeCSS](https://github.com/FullHuman/purgecss) with GoTrash Theme, there are some helpful articles and walkthroughs that the community has written.
 Here are some options:

 - <https://medium.com/dwarves-foundation/remove-unused-css-styles-from-bootstrap-using-purgecss-88395a2c5772>
 - <https://lukelowrey.com/automatically-removeunused-css-from-bootstrap-or-other-frameworks/>